|

 Additionally, boys often suffer the subtle verbal assaults of female teachers and girls.
 By definition, this is abuse: "Abuse is defined as any behavior that is designed to control and subjugate another human being through the use of fear, humiliation, and verbal or physical assaults.
 In other words, you don't have to be hit to be abused."
-(Men Who Hate Women and the Women Who Love Them, Dr. Susan Forward and Joan Torres)
+(Men Who Hate Women and the Women Who Love Them: When Loving Hurts and You Don't Know Why, Dr. Susan Forward and Joan Torres)

 These verbal attacks are seldom loud, and often deceptively quiet: "Johnny, you wouldn't want us to think you're a bad boy, would you?"
 To a child, approval can be of such vital importance that the implication of disapproval can be devastating.